 If you are assuming that your organization has already moved away from SHA-1 to SHA-2 or SHA-3, you may want to check with your IT staff to be sure.
 Surprisingly, the SSL Pulse Project, which surveys the SSL implementations of the world's most visited websites, found in October 2015 that 24% of 143,000 popular sites were still using SHA-1 certificates.
 And here at Venafi, we’ve found that many global enterprises are still struggling with their SHA-1 migration.
 The odds are pretty good that at least some of your organization's sites—and probably some of its applications, too—still use SHA-1.

 This observation isn't meant to belittle your hard-working IT staff's judgment or motivation.
 Migrating from SHA-1 to a more secure algorithm isn’t as straightforward as it would seem.
-For one thing, enterprises typically have more than 23,000 certificates to manage.
+For one thing, enterprises typically have multiple thousands of certificates to manage.
 For another, some legacy applications simply don't support SHA-2 or SHA 3.

 What’s the real impact of a stalled SHA-1 migration?